TareqMalkawi/DotProduct/README.md

-Multiple projects demonstrating the use of dot product in games
+Multiple projects demonstrating the use of "Dot Product" in games development, such as; AI line of sight and how to prevent a car from rolling down a hill